Hong Kong legislators push to remove the Queen from local laws06 December 2022

 Managing partner Seiji Ohno leads Ohno & Partners in providing litigation, prosecution, licensing, due diligence, opinion and counselling services for all kinds of IP.
 The firm has actively tackled unsolved legal issues, so it has been able to establish new case laws before the Supreme Court.

-Ohtsuka Patent Office in Tokyo boasts practice areas including information processing systems, communications-related technology, semiconductors and electronic circuitry, mechanical, designs, medical devices, chemicals, maceuticals, and amusements and games.
-Managing partner Yasunori Ohtsuka is noted for his work before the Japan Patent Office and the Intellectual Property.
-High Court, and for his work seizing IP-infringing products at the customs offices.
+Ohtsuka Patent Office in Tokyo boasts practice areas including information processing systems, communications-related technology, semiconductors and electronic circuitry, mechanical, designs, medical devices, chemicals, pharmaceuticals, and amusements and games.
+Managing partner Yasunori Ohtsuka is noted for his work before the Japan Patent Office and the Intellectual Property High Court, and for his work seizing IP-infringing products at the customs offices.

 Shiomizaka, located near JR Shimbashi Station in southeast Tokyo, was formerly known as STW & Partners.
 The firm is well-regarded for its work in IP, data protection, information technology, internet of things (IoT), artificial intelligence and media/entertainment work.
-Hajime Watanabe and Tomoyo Fujimoto are good contacts for such matters.
+Tomoya Fujimoto and Shin’ichiro Yoshiba are good contacts for such matters.